ssciwr/onehealth-model-backend/docs/basic_design.md

 - `compute_r0` depends on humidity and temperature at any given grid point, so it depends on both `compute_humidity_data` and `compute_temperature_data`.
 - finally, `save_data` depends on `compute_r0`.
 No further function depends on `save_data`, so it is a `sink` for the produced data.

 This set of interdependencies creates a graph in which each node is a function and each edge tells us on which other functions it depends.
-For clarity, we usually turn these edges around and interpret them as telling us to what other functions data flows from any given function.
+For clarity, we usually turn these edges around.
+They then tell us about the data flow in the graph, instead of the function dependencies.
 Consider the image below to see a visualization of this system:

 ![visualization of example model](./sources/basic_usage_example.png)